peterthehan/google-photos-at-random/README.md

 }
 ```

-3. Verify the setup by running `npm run list`.
+3. Run `npm start`.

-> You will need to authenticate with your Google account for every command.
+> You will need to authenticate with your Google account on start.

-## Usage

-`npm run list`

-Outputs a list of all your Google Photos albums.
-Use the `album id` listed here for the `npm run load` command.

-`npm run load <album id>`

-Writes a JSON file containing all photo ids for the given `album id`.

-`npm run choose <file>`

-Outputs a list of 10 randomly chosen photos for the given `file`.
-It also opens the 10 photos as tabs in your browser.

 ## Troubleshooting